scidsg/hushline/docs/README.md

 * Certbot for SSL certificate management.
 * Automatic updates via unattended-upgrades.

+### Recommended Email Setup

+For the email service configuration during Hush Line installation, we recommend using a Gmail account with a one-time password.
+This approach enhances security, as one-time passwords are valid only for a single login session.
+Please note that Hush Line stores email passwords in plaintext; however, your messages are encrypted, so Google won't be able to read their contents.

+#### Setting up Gmail with One-Time Passwords

+If you don't have a Gmail account, create one at gmail.com.

+Enable 2-Step Verification:

+1. Sign in to your Google Account.

+2. Go to the 2-Step Verification page.

+3. Click on "Get Started."

+4. Follow the prompts to enable 2-Step Verification.

+#### Generate an App Password:

+1. Go to the App Passwords page.

+2. Click on "Select App" and choose "Mail."

+3. Click on "Select Device" and choose "Other."

+4. Enter a descriptive name (e.g., "Hush Line") and click on "Generate."

+5. A 16-character password will be generated.
+Save this password, as you'll need it during Hush Line installation.

+#### Configuring Hush Line with Gmail

+During the Hush Line installation process, when prompted for email configuration:

+* Enter your Gmail address
+* Enter the one-time password you generated in the previous section
+* SMTP server address: smtp.gmail.com
+* SMTP server port: 465

+By following these steps, you'll ensure a more secure email configuration for your Hush Line instance.

 ## Maintaining and Updating

 **Regular updates:** The unattended-upgrades package is configured to automatically update your server, including security updates.
 No manual intervention is needed.